British Open Odds

 You’ll be able to follow along with the Open Championship as it happens on broadcast partners NBC and Golf Channel, as well as on the PGA website and other major sports outlets.
 Additionally, sportsbooks will provide updated feeds and, in some cases, shot-by-shot performances.

-As of now, venues have been unveiled for the next three editions of the Open Championship.
+As of now, venues have been unveiled for the next two editions of the Open Championship.